 - 4.1 Allegations will be dealt with quickly in a fair and consistent way, applying common sense and judgement and providing effective protection for the student(s) and supporting the person(s) subject to the allegation. - 4.2 Every effort must be made to maintain confidentiality and guard against unwanted publicity while an allegation is being investigated. - 4.3 In response to an allegation, suspension is not to be seen as the default option.
 Each allegation will be considered individually.
 The individual will only be suspended if there is no reasonable alternative.
 If suspension is deemed appropriate, the reasons and justification should be recorded by the Trust and the individual notified in writing of the reasons. - 4.4 Students found to have made malicious allegations are likely to have breached Trust behaviour policies.
-Individual academies will consider whether to apply an appropriate sanction, which could include temporary or permanent exclusion.
-A referral to the police may also be considered if there may be grounds for criminal proceedings. - 4.5 If an individual is dismissed following an allegation, or if an allegation is substantiated but the individual is not dismissed, the HR Director and the LADO will be informed of this detail. - 4.6 All staff should be aware of their duty to raise concerns about the attitudes and actions of colleagues.
+Individual academies will consider whether to apply an appropriate sanction, which could include suspension or permanent exclusion.
+A referral to the police may also be considered if there may be grounds for criminal proceedings.
+Any member of staff (including trainees and learners) found to be making malicious allegations will be managed in line with HR12 Staff Disciplinary Policy.

+- 4.5 If an individual is dismissed following an allegation, or if an allegation is substantiated but the individual is not dismissed, the Head of HR and the LADO will be informed of this detail. - 4.6 All staff should be aware of their duty to raise concerns about the attitudes and actions of colleagues.
 The Trust recognises that students cannot be expected to raise concerns in an environment where staff fail to do so.
-Please see HR42 Low Level Concerns Policy.
+Please see HR42 Low-Level Concerns Policy for more information.